Bestmart721/novitai.github.io/contents/career/operations-lead.md

 ## A little about us

 Novit.AI is a start-up developing novel machine learning solutions to bring automation to scale.
-We combine information from radar and multispectral satellites with our globally deployable Edge AI devices to gather and disseminate insights.
+We combine information from radar and multispectral satellites with our globally deployable Edge AI devices to trigger UXV actions for real world impact.

 ## A little about the role